shelleyolivia/learn-tutorials/figment-learn/new-pathways/avalanche/avalanche-04-transfer.md

 We already know that Avalanche is not your typical blockchain, with P/X/C chains supporting various operations.
-Each of these chains also has its own set of transaction types, however, we are looking to create a very simple one - a token transfer, and specifically on X-Chain.
+Each of these chains also has its own set of transaction types, however, we are looking to create a very simple one - a _token transfer_, and specifically on the X-Chain.

-In layman's terms: We will be sending some AVAX tokens from address A to address B to simulate a payment for goods/services.
-Simple as that.
+In simple terms: We will be sending some AVAX tokens from address A to address B to simulate a payment for goods/services.

 ------------------------

 # Challenge

 {% hint style="tip" %}
-In `pages/api/avalanche/transfer.ts`, complete the code of the function and try to make your first transfer on the Avalanche network.
+In `pages/api/avalanche/transfer.ts`, implement the function and try to make your first transfer on the Avalanche network.
+You must replace any instances of `undefined` with working code to accomplish this.
 {% endhint %}

 **Take a few minutes to figure this out**